Shuheng-Cai/ShootIt/Readme.md

 # Shoot It - Unity 2D Shooter Game 🎮

-A top-down 2D shooter where the player moves within a fixed camera view, shoots enemies, and collects gold.
+A top-down 2D shooter where the player moves within a fixed camera view, shoots enemies.
 Every 30 seconds, the player levels up and can choose a new upgrade.

 ---

 ## 🧩 Features
 - Player movement and shooting mechanics
 - Enemy spawning and AI tracking
-- Gold drop and pickup system
 - Timed upgrade system (every 30 seconds)
-- Modular C# codebase using `IEnumerator` and `LINQ`

 ---